Sujeet-Kumar0/Coffee-Serverless-App/README.md

 The pipeline performs the following steps:
 1. Runs linting and type checking
 2. Executes unit tests
-3. Deploys to the development environment when code is pushed to the master branch
+3. Deploys to the development environment when code is pushed to the develop branch
-4. Deploys to production when manually triggered with the 'prod' stage parameter
+4. Deploys to production when pushed to the main branch

 ## Local Development